ARMmbed/mbed-client/README.md

 	device->create_resource(M2MDevice::SerialNumber,SERIAL_NUMBER);
     }
 ```

-You can register other resources as well, please check detailed API documenttion for that.
+You can register other resources as well, please check detailed API documentation for that.

-Apart from manadatory device obejct, if you would like to register your own customized resources , you can create them and set their values accordingly.
+Apart from the manadatory device obejct, if you would like to register your own customized resources, you can create them and set their values accordingly.

-For  doing that, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.
+To do that, please check the API documentation for M2MObject, M2MObjectInstance and M2MResource classes.

-Once you have the registration server object and resources, which you want to register, ready, all you need to do is to call register API by passing these object as parameters.
+Once you have the registration server object and resources that you want to register, all you need to do is to call the register API and pass the following objects as parameters:

 ```
 M2MInterface::register_object(M2MSecurity* register_object, M2MObjectList object_list);
 ```

-Since, this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` which you should be handling in your application.
+Since this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` which you should be handling in your application.

-If the register operation is successful and client is able to register all your resources to the mbed Device Server information , your application will receive following callback
+If the register operation is successful and the client is able to register all your resources to the mbed Device Server information, your application will receive following callback:

 ```
 void object_registered(M2MSecurity *server_object, const M2MServer& server)
 ```

-The `M2MSecurity *server_object` informs to which mbed Device Server the client has just registered and `M2MServer &server` contains the data related with mbed Device Server including Short ServerID, client registration period etc.
+The `M2MSecurity *server_object` informs to which mbed Device Server the client has just registered and `M2MServer &server` contains the data related to mbed Device Server including for example Short ServerID and client registration period.

-In case, the registration  operation fails for some reason , then you will receive following callback
+If the registration operation fails for some reason, you will receive the following callback:

 ```
 void error(M2MInterface::Error error)
 ```

-You can get to know more about the  error from the `error` parameter which is passed with the callback and then act accordingly.
+You will get more information about the error from the `error` parameter passed with the callback and then you can act accordingly.

-###Update
+### Update

-Periodically or based on certain events within the LWM2M Client or initiated by the LWM2M Server, the LWM2M Client updates its registration information with a LWM2M Server by sending an “Update” operation to the LWM2M Server.
+Periodically or based on certain events within the LWM2M Client or initiated by the LWM2M Server, the LWM2M Client updates its registration information with the LWM2M Server by sending an **Update** operation to the LWM2M Server.
-This is how you can de-update your registration.
+This is how you can de-update (what is this?) your registration:

 ```
 M2MInterface::update_registration(M2MSecurity* security_object, const uint32_t lifetime)
 ```

-Normally, the enabler will take care of updating the registration automatically but if you want to renew the regisrtaion before that , you can use this API.
+Normally, the enabler will update the registration automatically but if you want to renew the registration before that, you can use this API.

-If the update operation is successful, your application will receive following callback
+If the update operation is successful, your application will receive the following callback:

 ```
 void registration_updated(M2MSecurity *const M2MServer& server)
 ```

-The `M2MSecurity *server_object` informs to which mbed Device Server the client has just updated the registration and `M2MServer &server` contains the data related with mbed Device Server including Short ServerID, client registration period etc.
+The `M2MSecurity *server_object` informs to which mbed Device Server the client has just updated the registration and `M2MServer &server` contains the data related with mbed Device Server including for example Short ServerID and client registration period.

-In case, the updation  operation fails for some reason , then you will receive following callback
+If the updation operation fails for some reason,  you will receive the following callback:

 ```
 void error(M2MInterface::Error error)
 ```

-###De-register
+### De-register

-When a LWM2M Client determines that it no longer requires to be available to a LWM2M Server (e.g., LWM2M Device factory reset), the LWM2M Client de-register from the LWM2M Server.
+When the LWM2M Client determines that it no longer requires to be available to the LWM2M Server (LWM2M Device factory reset, for example), the LWM2M Client will de-register from the LWM2M Server.
 Upon receiving this message, the LWM2M Server removes the registration information from the LWM2M Server.

-This is how you can de-register your endpoint client.
+This is how you can de-register your endpoint client:

-In case, endpoint has multiple server regsitration  then you need to provide the server_object of the server where you would like to de-register your endpoint.
-Otherwise if there is only one registration then you can pass NULL and client will unregister the default registration from endpoint.
+If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to de-register your endpoint.
+Otherwise, if there is only one registration, you can pass `NULL` and the client will unregister the default registration from the endpoint.

 ```
 M2MInterface::unregister_object(M2MSecurity *object);
 ```

-Since, this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` which you should be handling in your application.
+Since this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` which you should be handling in your application.

-If the de-register operation is successful and client is successfully unregistered from mbed Device Server information , your application will receive following callback
+If the de-register operation is successful and client is successfully unregistered from mbed Device Server information, your application will receive the following callback:

 ```
 void object_unregistered(M2MSecurity *server_object)
 ```

 The `M2MSecurity *server_object` informs to which mbed Device Server the client has just de-registered.

-In case, the de-registration  operation fails for some reason , then you will receive following callback
+If the de-registration operation fails for some reason, you will receive the following callback:

 ```
 void error(M2MInterface::Error error)
 ```

-You can get to know more about the  error from the `error` parameter which is passed with the callback and then act accordingly.
+You will get more information about the error from the `error` parameter passed with the callback and then you can act accordingly.

-###Device Management and Service Enablement Interface
+### Device Management and Service Enabler Interface

-The Device Management and Service Enable Interface is used by the LWM2M Server to access Object Instances and Resources available from the LWM2M Client.
-The interface provides this access through the use of “Create”, “Read”, “Write”, “Delete”, “Execute”, “Write Attributes”, or “Discover” operations.
+The Device Management and Service Enabler Interface is used by the LWM2M Server to access Object Instances and Resources available in the LWM2M Client.
+The interface provides this access through the following operations:

+- **Create**
+- **Read**
+- **Write**
+- **Delete**
+- **Execute**
+- **Write Attributes**
+- **Discover**

-Device Management and Service Enable Interface includes sub-features and currently supported are:
+The Device Management and Service Enabler Interface supports currently the following sub-features:

 - Read
 - Write
 - Write Attributes
 - Execute

-Currently, Device Management and Service Enable Interface is handled only at Resources level, support for Object and Object Instances will be added in later releases.
+Currently, the Device Management and Service Enabler Interface is handled only at Resources level, support for Object and Object Instances will be added in later releases.

-###Read
+### Read

-The “Read” operation is used to access the value of a Resource, an array of Resource Instances, an Object Instance or all the Object Instances of an Object.
+The **Read** operation is used to access the value of a Resource, an array of Resource Instances, an Object Instance or all the Object Instances of an Object.

-Client API enables to set the value of resources which can be read by LWM2M server.
+The Client API enables you to set the value of resources that can be read by LWM2M server.

-There are two types of resources that you can create
+There are two types of resources you can create:

 - Static
 - Dynamic

-In Static resource, you set the value of the resource once and it doesn't change during the course of operations.
-Static resources can be used to report values like Device name, type, address etc.
+In Static resource, you set the value of the resource once and it does not change during the course of operations.
+You can use Static resources to report values such as Device name, type and address.

-For example, You can create custom static resource like this
+For example, you can create a custom static resource as follows:

 ```
 #include "lwm2m-client/m2mobject.h"